Managing Search Budgets

 Recruiting Trips by Faculty Search Committee Members

 Most searches involve interviews conducted by search committee members at the annual professional meeting for the discipline in question.
-The college recruiting budget is designed to cover transportation, lodging, and meals for faculty members of the search committee who attend such a professional meeting for this purpose.
+The college recruiting budget is designed to cover transportation, lodging, and meals for 2 faculty members and the 1 outside reviewer of the search committee who attend such a professional meeting for this purpose.

 It is essential that you: